hyochan/react-native-audio-recorder-player/README.md

 });
 const uri = await audioRecorderPlayer.startRecord(path);
 ```
 Also, above example helps you to setup manual path to record audio.
-Not giving path param will record in `default` path and mentioned above.
+Not giving path param will record in `default` path as mentioned above.

 ## Try yourself
 1. Goto `Example` folder by running `cd Example`.